 At Aspen Dental, we have a team full of dental professionals dedicated to helping you with all your dental needs.
-Unfortunately, although our teeth are strong, they are custom to experiencing damage due to different factors.
-Dental emergencies happen more frequently than you may realize, but we have got you covered through our help if you experience a dental emergency in Denver, Colorado.
+Unfortunately, although our teeth are strong, they are accustomed to experiencing damage due to different factors.
+Dental emergencies happen more frequently than you may realize, but we have got you covered through our help if you experience a dental emergency and you are in Denver, Colorado.

 Experiencing a dental emergency can be scary, painful, and stressful, especially when you are unaware of what to do.
-Please continue reading to learn more about what we would qualify for a dental emergency and what steps to take when experiencing one.
+Don’t hesitate to contact us to learn more about what we would qualify for a dental emergency and what steps to take when experiencing one.

 Below we have listed a few of the most common dental emergencies we see and treat here at Aspen Dental.

-Knocked-Out Tooth: A tooth can be knocked out from blunt force trauma to the face.
-If your tooth has been knocked loose, the first thing we suggest you do is to find the tooth and keep it moist.
-Your next step is to contact our office and speak with us.
-Tell us you are coming in for an emergency dental appointment.
-In some cases, if the tooth is uprooted perfectly, a reimplementation of the tooth is possible.
+Knocked-Out Tooth: a tooth can be knocked out from blunt force trauma to the face.
+If your tooth has been knocked loose, the first thing we suggest you do is find the tooth and keep it moist.
+Your next step is to contact our office.
+Let us know about your emergency, and we will let you know when to come in.
+In some cases, if the tooth was uprooted perfectly, a reimplementation is possible.
 If not, we offer multiple tooth replacement options.

 Broken or Chipped Tooth: a tooth can break in many different ways, but regardless of how it breaks, it is essential to know that we can help restore your natural tooth.
-Just like with a knocked-out tooth, it is possible to cement it back on if you locate the tooth like a knocked-out tooth.
+It is possible to cement it back on if you locate the tooth like a knocked-out tooth.

 Severe & Constant Toothache: the only way a cavity can be diagnosed is by a dental professional, but the first sign of decay is through an aching tooth.
 If you are experiencing severe and constant pain in a specific tooth, give us a call to meet with one of our Dr.s.

 Facial Swelling: swelling around your mouth and jaw can indicate an infection in your gums or a tooth, such as an abscess, and this is especially true if you are also experiencing pain.
-A tooth abscess is a pus-filled pocket that occurs in your mouth when you have a bacterial infection.
-A spot will not go away on its own; you will require dental care.
+A tooth abscess is a pus-filled pocket in your mouth when you have a bacterial infection.
+An abscess will not go away on its own; you will require dental care.
 As a result, it’s critical to treat the condition as soon as it appears to not spread to other parts of your body.